BiancoRoyal/node-red-contrib-iiot-opcua/README.md

 ## Contributing

 Every bit helps!
-If you come across any bugs, please [open an issue](https://github.com/DATATRONiQ/node-red-contrib-iiot-opcua/issues/new/choose), or if you feel inclined to try to fix it yourself, [submit a pull request](https://github.com/DATATRONiQ/node-red-contrib-iiot-opcua/compare).
+If you come across any bugs, please [send a buge report](https://github.com/DATATRONiQ/node-red-contrib-iiot-opcua/issues/new?type=bug), or if you feel inclined to fix it yourself, [submit a pull request](https://github.com/DATATRONiQ/node-red-contrib-iiot-opcua/compare).

-##### Stuff from original README.md

-Let's work together!
-Please, read and in best case accept [CONTRIBUTING](.github/CONTRIBUTING.md) by your sign and send it via E-Mail.
-You could also just send a pull request or issues while testing, please!

 ### Setting up local development
 1. Ensure you are using node 14.
 This has been developed using node v14.19.1.
 If using Node Version Manager: `nvm install v14.19.1`